hack3rs.ca network-security

 2. Wireshark Analysis Workflow

-$ core idea: Start broad, then narrow: identify top talkers, protocols, errors, and suspicious timings.
-Follow TCP streams, inspect DNS, review TLS metadata, and compare request-response patterns before making conclusions.
+$ core idea: Start broad, then narrow.
+Look at top talkers, protocol distribution, error conditions, and timing anomalies before drilling into individual streams.
+Follow TCP streams to reconstruct conversations, inspect DNS queries for unusual names or high-volume resolution, review TLS certificate metadata, and compare request-response patterns before drawing conclusions.

-$ defender angle: Wireshark is strong for interactive exploration.
-Use coloring rules, packet comments, and stream following to build an investigation narrative.
-Save filtered views and annotated captures for repeatability.
+$ defender angle: Wireshark works best for interactive investigation.
+Coloring rules, packet comments, and stream following help build an investigation narrative you can save and share.
+Keep filtered views and annotated captures so findings are reproducible.

 $ prove understanding: Use display filters and stream reconstruction to isolate relevant sessions.